hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 ### Logging onto Orchestra with Macs

-Using the Terminal, you can use the command 'ssh' and your ECommons username to login.
+Using the Terminal, you can use the command 'ssh' and your eCommons username to login.
 Type:

 ```ssh username@orchestra.med.harvard.edu```